By Dr. Truchetti Geoffrey, DMV, MSc, DES, DACVAA

-- Above 10kg, the rebreathing circuit should be used, as patients are generally strong enough to overcome the resistance of the valves and soda lime.
+- Above 10 kg, the rebreathing circuit should be used, as patients are generally strong enough to overcome the resistance of the valves and soda lime.
 Additionally, above 10-15 kg, the use of a Bain circuit is not economical.

 What are the differences between a Bain circuit and a rebreathing circuit?

-- Faster change of anaesthesia plane
+- Faster change of anesthesia plane

 - Less resistance to breathing